semgrep/semgrep-docs/docs/semgrep-supply-chain/getting-started.md

 ## Project directory structure

 Semgrep Supply Chain requires a [lockfile](/semgrep-supply-chain/glossary/#lockfile).
 Code files that use the dependencies in the lockfile must be nested in the same directory as the lockfile.
-Semgrep Supply Chain can correctly parse code files in sub folders as well.
+Semgrep Supply Chain can correctly parse code files in subfolders as well.

 In the following example, Semgrep Supply Chain assumes that all code files using the dependencies in `my-project/running/lockfile.json` are nested in `my-project/running/` or deeper directories.